Oct 25, 2017

 You have a name for your enlightenment

 Price-tags are not the only labels we like to use.
 We label everything.
 We give things names, and use these names to distinguish one thing from another.
 And then, we foolishly mix up the name with its meaning and with the underlying object, subject or idea.
 But labels are just names and names alone are meaningless without content.
 The name you call something is not the thing you’ve labelled, only the label itself.
-It is easy to get mixed up in this, still you should try to avoid it.
+It is easy to get mixed up in this, still, you should try to avoid it.

 Take the great philosophy of the teachings of the Buddha.
 We labelled this “Buddhism” and we immediately think about the name “Buddhism” to be the teachings themselves.
 Yet there is so much more to it, then what we call it.

 Just think about it this way: If you were to change the name from “Buddhism” to e.g. “Buddhateaching” and we would all agree to call it by that name, would we have changed the meaning?
 Or did we just swap labels?
-Then later, if everybody have forgotten what “Buddhism” used to mean that would only be a meaningless label to them, while they would continue on practising what they now call “Buddhateaching”, which in turn would be essentially the same thing “Buddhism” used to mean.
+Then later, if everybody has forgotten what “Buddhism” used to mean that would only be a meaningless label to them, while they would continue on practising what they now call “Buddhateaching”, which in turn would be essentially the same thing “Buddhism” used to mean.

-(If this is difficult, because you say “Buddhateaching” still has the name of the Buddha in it, therefore the connexion is obvious, try calling it something that formerly held no meaning, like for example “Brooahfengler”, and try the thought experiment above with that.)
+(If this is difficult, that's because you say “Buddhateaching” still has the name of the Buddha in it, therefore the connexion is obvious, try calling it something that formerly held no meaning, like for example “Brooahfengler”, and try the thought experiment above with that.)

 So if you can name your enlightenment, you have labelled it.
 You call this label your enlightenment, which has little to do with the essence of being enlightened, it is just a meaningless name by itself.